gdcc/dataverse_tests/README.md

 **create-testdata**

-Creates on your instance a pre-defined set of testdata.
-It uses the AUSSDA test data repository, which is so far private.
+Creates a pre-defined set of testdata on your instance.
+By default, the function uses the AUSSDA test data repository, which is so far not publicly available.
+If `PRODUCTION` is `true`, this function will not execute, as long as you not add `--force` to the function call.
+This is to protect from unwanted changes on a production instance.

 ```shell
 python utils create-testdata